dfinity/portal/docs/developer-docs/integrations/exchange-rate/exchange-rate-canister.md

 };
 ```

-Once this request has been sent to the XRC, the following response is returned:
+Once this form has been sent to the XRC, the following response is returned:

 ```
 type GetExchangeRateResult = variant {